When you have symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite, or nausea

 The pancreas is the primary source of lipase, but cells in other areas of the body involved with digestion and nutrient absorption also produce lipase, including those in the tongue, stomach and liver.

 Drugs that may increase lipase levels include pain medications like codeine, indomethacin, and morphine, birth control pills, thiazide diuretics, and cholinergic drugs, among others.

 What are the long-term consequences of pancreatitis?

 With acute pancreatitis, there is usually no long-term damage and often no further problems develop.
-Chronic pancreatitis, which may present as a series of acute attacks or as an ongoing upset, can cause permanent damage.
-As the pancreas becomes scarred, some people develop diabetes and/or the inability to digest foods, especially fats.
+Chronic pancreatitis, which may present as a series of acute attacks, can cause permanent damage.
+As the pancreas becomes scarred, some people develop diabetes and/or the inability to digest foods, especially fats, leading to malnutrition.
 The lack of normal pancreatic enzymes may lead to adverse effects on food digestion and waste production, causing malabsorption, abdominal pain, greasy stools, and the formation of stones in the pancreas.
+Complications also include pancreatic cancer as well as osteoporosis.
 Even if the disease is controlled, the damage is often irreversible.
 If the disease progresses, it could lead to death.

 Do elevated lipase levels always mean I have a pancreatic condition?